zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 For a spherical particle, \\(V = 4/3 \pi a^3\\).

 In order to compute the scattered field according to Equation 11.10, we need a way to evaluate the electric Green tensor defined by Equation 9.26.
-Let's take a look at its matrix representation in the Cartesian coordinates:
+Let us take a look at its matrix representation in the Cartesian coordinates:

 $$ \tag{12.1}
 \begin{aligned}